stelligent/trusted-advisor-status/README.md

 If no delta exists, the current full baseline result is stored and used for the next delta.

-The fail-on-* flags will observe the new violations in a delta and ignore any "fixes".
+The fail-on-* flags will observe the new violations in a delta and ignore any "fixes"..

+#### DynamoDB Access

+The execution environment must have permission to create and update DynamoDB tables in order for "deltas" to work properly.

 ### Cleanup of Delta